List of Roseanne and The Conners characters: Jerry Conner

 Jerry Garcia Conner is played by Cole Roberts and Morgan Roberts.
 Jerry is the youngest of Roseanne and Dan's children, born in 1995 when the two are in their forties.
 Jerry's conception presented a struggle for Roseanne and Dan, who previously never experienced fertility issues.
 He was named after musician Jerry Garcia of the Grateful Dead, who had a fatal heart attack during Roseanne's pregnancy and of whom she and Dan were fans.

 The decision to add a pregnancy storyline to the series coincided with Roseanne Barr's real-life pregnancy with her son, Buck Thomas.
 Barr, like her character, struggled with fertility, though Barr ultimately resorted to fertility drugs to conceive while her character became pregnant naturally.
 Initially, it was planned that the new cast addition would be a daughter, but when Barr gave birth to a boy, she decided the Conners should have a son instead, wanting her on-screen child's sex to match her newborn child's.
 Once it was decided the baby would be a boy, Barr named the character after Jerry Garcia and intended to have Roseanne give birth at a Grateful Dead concert.
 However, plans for a concert birth were scrapped when Garcia died unexpectedly.

 Because he was so young, Jerry did not play a significant role in the series' initial run.
 Jerry never appeared in Season 10, nor did he appear on The Conners.
 In a season 10 episode, Roseanne briefly alluded to Jerry being on a fishing boat in Alaska, hence his absence.
-However, after that there was no mention of Jerry whatsoever, and it became apparent that the character—along with much of seasons 6 though 9 -- was simply retconned out of existence.
+However, after that there was no mention of Jerry whatsoever, and it became apparent that the character—along with much of seasons 6 through 9 -- was simply retconned out of existence.
 In The Conners, various characters mentioned that there are only three Conner children.